arpadpall21/Shogi-Color/README.md

+# Shogi Color

+## Description
+- React implementation of the shogi game (colored version)

-## Installation
+## Setup
-- run `npm install` in the current directory
+- run `npm install` to install packages

-### Start shogi
-- to start type `npm start` in the current directory
+- run `npm start` to start the dev server, the demo is available on http://localhost:3000
-- to check different game behaviours the default board state can be modified in `/src/shogiGame/helpers/gameLogic.js:16`